liamstamper/dev-journal/README.md

 # Dev Journal

-A simple blog powered by [Just the Docs](https://just-the-docs.github.io/just-the-docs-template/), documenting my journey and projects in tech.
+A simple blog documenting my journey, insights and projects in tech.